le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 Uploading /tmp/busser/suites/minitest/test_default.rb (mode=0644)
 -----> Running minitest test suite /opt/chef/embedded/bin/ruby  -I"/opt/chef/embedded/lib/ruby/1.9.1" "/opt/chef/embedded/lib/ruby/1.9.1/rake/rake_test_loader.rb" "/tmp/busser/suites/minitest/test_default.rb"
+Run options: --seed 34973

+# Running tests:

+  Installed: 1:5.3.2-1
+. * monit is running
+..

+Finished tests in 0.108799s, 27.5739 tests/s, 27.5739 assertions/s.

+3 tests, 3 assertions, 0 failures, 0 errors, 0 skips

-      Finished verifying <default-ubuntu-1204> (0m1.58s).
+       Finished verifying <default-ubuntu-1204> (0m1.69s).
+-----> Destroying <default-ubuntu-1204>...
 {% endhighlight %}

-Now we can test our cookbook on different OS.
-By this technique we check, what environment setuped by cookbook as expected.
+Of course my tests are not designed to work on different types of systems, my goal was to show how you can test.
+By this technique we can check, what environment setuped by our cookbook as expected.
 More about test-kitchen you can read [here](https://github.com/test-kitchen/test-kitchen/wiki/Getting-Started).

 # Summary